 How to Stick to a Workout Routine for the Long Haul

-If you’re choosing a fitness program, do your research, stick with the program, and have some faith in it.
-Don’t have unrealistic expectations to see changes in a couple of weeks.
+If you’re choosing a fitness program, do your research, stick with the program, and have some faith.
+Don’t have unrealistic expectations that you’ll significant changes in a couple of weeks.
 Remember, changes happen over a long period of time from sticking to the same programming and doing the same movements over and over and over again.
-Shocking or confusing muscles with random workouts or cardio bursts, isn’t actually a thing.
+“Shocking” or “confusing” muscles with random workouts or cardio bursts, isn’t actually a real fitness principle.
 Programming needs to have repetition to allow the body to adapt to the stimulus provided.

 The same advice goes for hiring a coach or trainer.
 Do your research and once you find someone you like, allow time to do its thing.
 If your trainer is good, your workouts shouldn’t kill you or add that much stress to your life while your strength progresses.